Documentation Index

 |---|---|

-| Fraudulent issuance | A learning partner discovers a youth didn’t actually complete the programme |
+| Fraudulent issuance | A youth didn’t actually complete the programme |

-| Credential expiry | Annual certifications that need to be renewed |
+| Credential expiry | Annual certifications that need renewal |

-| Data correction | A credential was issued with incorrect attributes and needs to be re-issued |
+| Data correction | Credential issued with incorrect attributes — revoke and re-issue |

-| Programme withdrawal | A youth withdraws from a programme after a credential was issued |
+| Programme withdrawal | Youth withdraws after a credential was issued |

 Endpoint